Code-Institute-Submissions/stream1_project1/README.md

 - As a recruiter/employer, I want a little more detail regarding Alex's project work or employment history, so that I can further research his suitability.

 The best place to seek more information on my project work or employment history, is to download the provided PDFs. for either my portfolio, or my cv.
-These are available through links in the navigation or in the footer section of the site.
+These are available through links in the footer section of the site.

 - As a recruiter/employer, I want to contact Alex, so that I can discuss opportunities.